Law, Government, Business & Science

 Tal Zaks, Shmuel Shapira, and Alexander Gintsburg belong together not because they tell one communal success story, but because they reveal how differently science moves when it is embedded in venture capital, national security, and state prestige.
 COVID made that contrast plain.

-That is the article worth keeping.
+That is the article to keep.